tbaumeist/FreeNet-Source/README.md

 FreeNet-Source
 =================

-Our person modified version of teh FreeNet source code.
+Our person modified version of the FreeNet source code.

 ** Open project in Eclipse **